About Stimulant Abuse and Addiction

 According to the National Institute on Drug Abuse, one of the most well-known stimulants, Adderall, is the second most abused prescription medication among young adults and teens, behind only Vicodin.
 Because addiction to stimulants can be so dangerous, it is important to know the signs of stimulant abuse and addiction and to seek treatment as soon as possible.

 Talbott Recovery provides addiction treatment programs for individuals who are addicted to stimulants, including both day treatment and intensive outpatient programs.
-We have campuses conveniently located in the Atlanta, Dunwoody and Columbus, GA areas.
+We have campuses conveniently located in the Atlanta and Dunwoody, GA areas.